FIWARE/contribution-requirements/docs/docker.md

     provide a `docker-compose.yml` file that will allow to instantiate the GE together with its dependencies.

+-   There **MUST** be a docker-hub specific README for the docker image documentation.
+This lies in the same directory as the Dockerfile and
+    \*should\*\* not be a copy of the root GitHub `README.md` since the required information is not the same.

--   Where the `docker` folder is present, a `README.md` **MUST** be provided along with the `Dockerfile` folder.
-Such a `README.md` **MUST** give complete instructions about how to work with the corresponding Docker container.
+*   The Docker `README.md` **MUST** give complete instructions about how to work with the corresponding Docker container.
 Please bear in mind that such a `README.md` will also be included as part of the Dockerhub documentation.

--   The `README.md` **MUST** list or link to the documentation holding all available `ENV` variables that can be supplied to the Docker Image
+*   The Docker `README.md` **MUST** list or link to the documentation holding all available `ENV` variables that can be supplied to the Docker Image

--   If the Docker file hides sensitive information (e.g. passwords) using Docker Secrets, the `README.md` **MUST** list all available `ENV` variables which have an equivalent `_FILE` that can be supplied by secrets.
+*   If the Docker file hides sensitive information (e.g. passwords) using Docker Secrets, the `README.md` **MUST** list all available `ENV` variables which have an equivalent `_FILE` that can be supplied by secrets.

--   It **MUST** be possible to supply sensitive information using the Docker Secrets mechanism as well as plain text variables for testing.
+*   It **MUST** be possible to supply sensitive information using the Docker Secrets mechanism as well as plain text variables for testing.
 Sensitive information (e.g. passwords) **MUST NOT** be passed in plain text - `ENV` variables alone.

--   It **SHOULD** be possible to configure the GE config entirely through - `ENV` variables.
+*   It **SHOULD** be possible to configure the GE config entirely through - `ENV` variables.
 Where this is not possible, the `README.md` **SHOULD** explain how to mount a volume to set the configuration.

--   Where configuration occurs via a `config` file, and the image cannot be driven by `ENV` variables, a sample `config` file **SHOULD** be supplied and injected as part of the Docker build.
+*   Where configuration occurs via a `config` file, and the image cannot be driven by `ENV` variables, a sample `config` file **SHOULD** be supplied and injected as part of the Docker build.
 Dockerfiles **SHOULD NOT** copy default configuration directly from GitHub.

--   The GitHub repository `README.md` **MUST** have a Docker reference - this is a link on the mandatory Docker Pulls `README.md` badge
+*   The GitHub repository `README.md` **MUST** have a Docker reference - this is a link on the mandatory Docker Pulls `README.md` badge

--   The **ReadtheDocs** GE Installation Documentation **MUST** include references to the Docker Hub image, and how to configure it.
+*   The **ReadtheDocs** GE Installation Documentation **MUST** include references to the Docker Hub image, and how to configure it.

--   Docker containers **MUST** be tested before being published to the community.
+*   Docker containers **MUST** be tested before being published to the community.
 Error in Docker materials of a GE will be considered as critical and **MUST** be fixed immediately.

--   Dockerfiles **SHOULD** follow best practices as described [here](https://docs.docker.com/articles/dockerfile_best-practices/)
+*   Dockerfiles **SHOULD** follow best practices as described [here](https://docs.docker.com/articles/dockerfile_best-practices/)

--   Dockerfiles **SHOULD** be based on the latest LTS release of the base image - e.g. `ubuntu:18.04`, `node:carbon` etc.
+*   Dockerfiles **SHOULD** be based on the latest LTS release of the base image - e.g. `ubuntu:18.04`, `node:carbon` etc.

--   Although default values **SHOULD** be defined, exposed ports **MUST NOT** be fixed, and **MUST** be configurable using `ENV` variables.
+*   Although default values **SHOULD** be defined, exposed ports **MUST NOT** be fixed, and **MUST** be configurable using `ENV` variables.

 ## Publication Requirements

-The GE owner will be responsible for publication and maintenance operations.
+-   The GE owner will be responsible for Docker publication and maintenance operations.

-Maintenance and release of interim Point releases should be done using the GE Owner own contributor account.
+-   Maintenance and release of interim point releases **MUST** be done using the GE Owner own contributor account.

+-   The name of the `r/fiware/image` **MUST** match the standardized name of the GitHub sub-module within the catalogue.
+It is not necessarily linked to the name of the GitHub repository used by the team within GitHub. (e.g. apinf/platform won’t create a FIWARE Docker image called `platform`.)

+-   A web-hook **MUST** be added so that the FIWARE Infrastructure is informed whenever a release version is tagged.
+FIWARE will build tagged releases only - i.e. `r/fiware/component/latest` will be the **latest stable release**.

+-   Builds of components which do not successfully integrate with `r/fiware/orion/latest` will not be added to the FIWARE account.
+When change have been made, a [semVer](https://semver.org/) release on the source code will be required in order to complete the release.
+This will kick off the FIWARE build - obviously it is essential that such a build passes the mandatory integration tests.

 -   Dockerfiles and Dockerhub repositories **MUST** be linked from the FIWARE Catalogue according to the Guidelines defined by the